Access Control Council

 - Steve Rogers, IQ Devices

-- Bill Windsor, DHS
+- William Windsor, IDEMIA

-- Mike Zercher, NXP Semiconductors
+- Mike Zercher, Secure Element Solutions

 The Access Control Council includes participants from across the smart card and access control system industry, including end users; smart card chip, card, software and reader vendors; physical and logical access control systems vendors; and integration service providers.
 Access Control Council participation is open to any Secure Technology Alliance member who wishes to contribute to the Council projects.